bsd/dbt-arc-functions/utils/README.md

 ### Before you start

+First thing's first, go to the `Settings` page of your new dbt repo, the hit `Collaborators and teams`, then under `Manage Access` hit `Add Teams`, then add the `ARC Engineering` team as an admin.

 You'll need to install the required packages to run these scripts.
 This can be accomplished by running:

 I recommend [pipenv](https://pipenv.pypa.io/en/latest/) for this as ruamel doesn't play nicely with Anaconda.